-According to Florida Statute 406, if a body is not immediately identified the law enforcement agency responsible for investigating the death is required to complete an Unidentified Person Report and enter the data into the Unidentified Person File in NCIC.
-The Unidentified Person File is an NCIC-only file and contains information on the following:
+According to Florida Statute 406.145, if a body (or body parts) is not immediately identified the law enforcement agency responsible for investigating the death is required to complete an Unidentified Person Report and enter the data into the Unidentified Person File in NCIC.
+The Unidentified Person File is an NCIC-only file and contains information on persons that are deceased, living, or catastrophe victims, as well as body parts.